 image credit - Inna Azeem collection

 So whether you've lost your engagement ring or recently got engaged, we hope you will find the tips above helpful.
 If you have any other question around jewellery insurance, wedding insurance or honeymoon insurance or claims, let us know.
-Think we could add more places to look for a ring to our list?
+Think we could add more places to look for a ring on our list?
 Tell us!
 It might help someone find theirs one day.

 Even better, if you have got a story about having lost then found your engagement ring in a unusual place, get in touch.
 You might even get an Amazon voucher if your story is published as one of our case studies.
 You can email us, tweet us or leave a message for us on our Facebook page.